-Conclusions about the Current Educational Programming and Areas for Improvement
+Conclusions about Current Educational Programming and Areas for Improvement

 Our review of the data available on the academic achievement of Kolling students indicates that our core curriculum and teaching strategies are successful with the majority of our students.
-Our data supports evidence that attention to nonfiction text is having a positive effect on students.
-We feel that we can strengthen performance on literary text by providing instruction on how to unpack these types of questions, direct instruction on how to support answers with text evidence, and by strengthening our content vocabulary across all grade levels.
+Our data supports evidence that attention to nonfiction and literary text is having a positive effect on students.
+We feel that we have made a significant difference in both areas by focusing our attention on direct instruction on how to support answers with text evidence and using PQR and Yes MA'AM across grade levels.
+We have also noticed a trend in grade 3 where students typically perform better in ELA than in math.
+We have noticed an opposite trend in grade 4 where students typically perform better in math than in ELA.